spacetelescope/style-guides/guides/software-versioning.md

 to the package maintainer to regularly check for new releases of dependencies and to confirm they are working (this could be by automated weekly cron jobs, for example).
-If a dependency creates a release that breaks the maintainer's package, then the maintainer should create a point-release and pin an upper bound on the dependency and create an issue in their package to create a work-around for the dependency's new release.
-For example, if numpy 1.14 is released and results in a bug in our package then the point-release should be created to pin "numpy<=1.13" and an issue be created in the package to fix the error.
-It is not *expected* that this should happen as dependencies should use deprecation so there is a period of time over which changes can be made.
+If a dependency creates a release that breaks the maintainer's package, then the maintainer should create an issue in the dependency's issue tracker reporting a problem.
+If not promptly fixed, an exclusion of the broken dependency version (i.e. one that uses the exclusion mechanics of [PEP 440](https://www.python.org/dev/peps/pep-0440)) should be added in the next release of the maintained package, or if impractical, a work-around.
+If fixed quickly enough, an exclusion may not be necessary, although a "known issues" note may be useful if such a section exists in the documentation or changelog.

 ## Python